paul-go/Truth/README.md

 ## Getting Started

-- If you're interested in learning Truth, most of everything you'll need to know is covered in the language [walk through](https://www.github.com/paul-go/Truth/wiki/Walk-Through).
+- If you're interested in learning Truth, most of everything you'll need to know is covered in the language [walk through](https://www.github.com/paul-go/Truth/wiki/Language-Walk-Through).
-- For a more in-depth analysis of how odd cases are handled, see the [language rules](https://www.github.com/paul-go/Truth/wiki/LanguageRules) page.
+- For an in-depth look at internals of the language, see the [language rules](https://www.github.com/paul-go/Truth/wiki/LanguageRules) page.
 - If you're interested in reading about the goals of Truth, read the Truth [manifesto](https://www.github.com/paul-go/Truth/wiki/Manifesto).

 ## Status

-We're currently building the Truth compiler, along with integration with Visual Studio Code to allow the standard IDE services (statement completion, code navigation, refactoring, etc).
-This will be released on GitHub shortly.
+Pre-alpha, under heavy development.
+Not yet working, but getting close.
+The Truth compiler is a lightweight, high-performance incremental compiler with zero dependencies.
+The same core that powers run-time validations will also power editor services (Visual Studio Code).